Working Memory Capacity of ChatGPT: An Empirical Study: Methods

-In the base version of the verbal \textit{n}-back task (see Figure \ref{fig:verbal_schematics}a), for $n = \{1, 2, 3\}$, respectively, we generated 50 blocks of letter sequences using an alphabet commonly found in the literature ("\texttt{bcdfghjklnpqrstvwxyz}').
+\paragraph{Verbal \textit{n}-back experiments.} In the base version of the verbal \textit{n}-back task (see Figure \ref{fig:verbal_schematics}a), for $n = \{1, 2, 3\}$, respectively, we generated 50 blocks of letter sequences using an alphabet commonly found in the literature (``\texttt{bcdfghjklnpqrstvwxyz}").
 Each block contained a sequence of 24 letters, which are presented one at a time as user input to the API.
 We included 8 match trials and 16 nonmatch trials in each block.
-The LLM was instructed to respond with "\texttt{m}" on match trials and "\texttt{-}" on nonmatch trials.
-Apart from the above base version, we further explored the behavioural performance of ChatGPT on the following three variants of the task (see Table \ref{tab:verbal_prompts} for detailed prompts):
+The LLM was instructed to respond with ``\texttt{m}" on match trials and ``\texttt{-}" on nonmatch trials.
+Apart from the above base version, we further explored the behavioral performance of ChatGPT on the following three variants of the task:

-\begin{itemize}[leftmargin=15pt] \item We added $3$ to $6$ noise symbols to the input on every trial to examine the LLM's behaviour when it is impossible to get the correct answer by simply doing string match between stimulus inputs (see Figure \ref{fig:verbal_schematics}b). \item In human behavioural studies, a common strategy to improve participants' performance is to provide feedback after each trial~\cite{shalchyNBackRelatedERPs2020}.
+\begin{itemize} \item We added $3$ to $6$ noise symbols to the input on every trial to examine the LLM's behavior when it is impossible to get the correct answer by simply doing a string match between stimulus inputs (see Figure \ref{fig:verbal_schematics}b). \item In human behavioral studies, a common strategy to improve participants' performance is to provide feedback after each trial~\cite{shalchyNBackRelatedERPs2020}.
 Here in the variant, after the LLM gave a response for the current trial, we provided feedback on whether its response was correct or wrong alongside the stimulus input of the following trial (see Figure \ref{fig:verbal_schematics}c). \item Chain-of-thought (CoT) prompting has proved helpful in eliciting reasoning in LLMs~\cite{wei2022chain}.
 In this variant, we instructed the LLM to think step by step when giving a response (see Figure \ref{fig:verbal_schematics}b). \end{itemize}